Digital morphogenesis via Schelling segregation: The case tau between kappa and 1/2

-While Smoothness Corollary \ref{smooth2} tells us what can be expected from the neighbourhood of a node chosen uniformly at random from among those with borderline bias, this does not immediately allow us to infer anything about what can be expected from the neighbourhoods of each $l_i$ and $r_i$.
+While Smoothness Corollary \ref{smooth2} tells us what can be expected from the neighbourhood of a node chosen uniformly at random from among those with borderline bias, this does not immediately allow us to infer anything about what can be expected from the neighbourhood of each $l_i$ and $r_i$.
 What we need is that, if we choose a node $u$ uniformly at random and then move left (or right) until we find a first node $v$ with high bias, then with probability close to 1 $\mathtt{Smooth}_{k,\epsilon'}^{\ast}(v)$ holds.
 Ideally, we would like to be able to apply Lemma \ref{gen}, but that would involve establishing an appropriate form of condition (ii) from the statement of the lemma.
-In order to work around this condition, it turns out that what we need is a bound on the number of nodes of borderline bias which can be expected in the neighbourhood of $u$ such that $\mathtt{Bb}^{\ast}(u)$ holds.
-The following lemma is a step in this direction:
+In order to work around this condition, one has to take a slightly circuitous route via several intermediate notions, but the following lemma can be established (the proof is given in Section \ref{def2}).